Global Encounters and Initiatives Specialist

 The selection process will be accompanied by the following external consultants:

-- Alice Sartori, curator in visual arts (Ocean Space, Venice)
+- Alice Sartori, independent curator, visual arts (Venice)

 - Sergio Pascolo, architect and urbanist (Venice)